Behaviour and Rewards

 We have high expectations for behaviour and believe that all students should learn in a calm and focused environment.
 Students who do not meet these expectations may be given a detention on a subsequent day (Level 2 or 3).
 There will be 24 hours written notice of this via email.
 In more serious cases, where a SLT detention (Level 4) is imposed, parents are informed by email.
 Parents may also receive a phone call from a Year Leader or senior member of staff for more serious behaviour.
 Students who are repeatedly late for school will also be issued with a detention.

 In addition, we may set a Saturday detention (Level 5) for persistent inappropriate behaviour or more serious incidents.
+A Saturday detention will be set if a student fails to attend an SLT detention.
 If an incident is more serious students may be withdrawn from their normal school lessons and will work in the Moving On Room under supervision (Level 6/7).

 In the most serious cases, students may be excluded from school.
 Agreed procedures will be followed.